-CAEC is based at the Didsbury Campus of Manchester Metropolitan University.
+CAEC is based at the Manchester Campus of Manchester Metropolitan University.
 The centre undertakes participatory research, evaluations, training and education programmes with a wide range of groups and organisations including Local Authorities, Health Care Trusts, the Private Sector, Voluntary Organisations and Community Groups.

 This is often carried out through a process of accredited training with group participants.
 CAEC has developed a specific, participatory approach, which was utilised by the pilot programme of the Home Office national pilot project of Active Learning for Active Citizenship (ALAC).
 The Centre is currently one of the lead partners on the Take Part Pathfinder programme in Salford, and one of the lead Universities in the ESRC Capacity Building Research Cluster, Takingpart